PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 ['even' 'even' 'even' 'even' 'even' 'even' 'even' 'even' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd']

-Using this attribute we can now easily split the dataset in two.
+Using this attribute we can now easily split the dataset in half.
 PyMVPA datasets can be sliced in similar ways as NumPy_'s `ndarray`.
 The following calls select the subset of samples (i.e. rows in the datasets) where the value of the ``runtype`` attribute is either the string 'even' or 'odd'.